ihtiyargurkan/ihtiyargurkan/README.md

  ### 👨‍💻 &nbsp;About Me

+- 👨‍💼 I'm currently Software Developer 👨‍💻 at Garanti BBVA Technology 🏦.
 - 💻 I have a passion for Mobile Programming.
-- 🏢 I’m currently 4th grade student at Yıldız Technical University, Mathematical Engineering 👨‍🎓
-- 🎓 I'll be graduated at July 2022 📅
 - 🔬 Have experience on Android programming 📱, Computer Vision 🥽 and AI 🤖